How the Middle East crisis has affected sporting events and athletes

 Australian police helped two more members of the Iranian women’s soccer delegation claim asylum on March 11, but one changed her mind and decided to go back to Iran.

-Concerns about the players’ safety upon their return home grew after Iranian state TV labelled the team “wartime traitors”.
+Concerns about the players’ safety upon their return home grew after Iranian state television labelled the team “wartime traitors”.

 Iraq coach calls for World Cup playoff game to be postponed